PierreBarrat/TreeKnit.jl/docs/src/resolving.md

 new_splits[2]
 ```

-If the `resolve` option is passed to `computeMCCs` (through `OptArgs`), `resolve!` will be called on each pair of trees before each iteration of the MCC inference procedure.
+If the `resolve` option is passed to `run_treeknit!` (through `OptArgs`), `resolve!` will be called on each pair of trees before each iteration of the MCC inference procedure, MCC inference will allow for resolution and after each pair-wise iteration of `TreeKnit` the trees shall be resolved using the inferred MCCs.